squidgy617/BrawlInstallerPlugins/README.md

 The plugin attempts to back up any files in your build before modifying, replacing, or deleting them, and these backups are then stored in the `/Backups/` directory in your BrawlCrate root folder.
 If an error occurs during execution, an error message is displayed and the backups are restored automatically.
 However, any files that were *added* to the build during execution are not cleaned up, so keep that in mind.

+## Extract Character
+**Usage:** Plugins menu > BrawlInstaller Plugins > Extract Character

+This plugin allows you to enter a fighter ID for a charater you wish to extract from your build.
+Like other prompts, the fighter ID can be entered in either hexadecimal (e.g. "0x21") or decimal (e.g. "33") format.
+The user will then be asked to select a directory to extract the character to.

+After the user has input their selections, the plugin will attempt to gather up all assets and settings for the character within the build set in the user's build path.
+It will read through various files in the build to achieve this.

+After the fighter is successfully extracted, the user will receive a message indicating such, and they can use the extracted character package as they please.

+**NOTE:** Characters extracted with this plugin will only contain assets present in the build, since it is impossible to create new assets for other build types.
+To work with builds of all settings, missing assets will need to be added manually.

+## Extract All characters
+**Usage:** Plugins menu > BrawlInstaller Plugins > Extract All Characters

+This plugin performs the same tasks as "Extract Character", but it does so for every single valid character in your build.
+Characters are only considered valid if they have all necessary Ex configs, and the plugin does know how to identify Ex redirects as well.

+The user will first be prompted to select a directory to extract the character packages to.
+Afterward, the plugin will perform the operations used in "Extract Character" on every character in the build.

+Once all characters have been extracted, the user will receive a message indicating such, and they can use the extracted character packages as they please.

+**NOTE:** This process can take some time.
+Also note that some vanilla characters might be extracted as well, but since vanilla characters work differently from Ex characters, these are unlikely to work correctly.

 ## Package Character
 **Usage:** Plugins menu > BrawlInstaller Plugins > Package Character